stefankober/detective-board/README.md

 ## Autobackup

-Autobackup backs up your work every minute to local browser storage (if not empty board), and keeps the last 10 versions.
+Autobackup checks every minute if there are changes, and if so backs up your work to local browser storage (if not empty board), and keeps the last 10 versions.
 A click on the button, and you can chose to restore any.
 Works between sessions and after crash or accidental closing.

-If you want to change any of the parameters, change this in the code:
+If you want to change any of the parameters, change these numbers in the code:
 - backup interval (in milliseconds):
 `setInterval(autoBackup, 60000); // every minute`
 - keep last n: